Oracle has changed release and licensing policy for JDK:

 It means, that companies has to re-test and re-deploy their applications at least every 6 months, after each JDK update.
 Important step here is testing.
 Regression testing.
 Oracle pushes companies to spend more efforts in test automation so rolling out updates would be cheaper.
 Running regression tests is easier than manual testing.

 Having more test automation brings the industry close to wider adoption of CI/CD.
 It shortens release cycles and, eventually, time-to-market.
-Companies may take advantage of it by shortening their planning cycle and by adapting to market changes faster.
+Companies may take advantage of it by shortening product feedback cycle and rapidly adapting to market changes.

 IMHO, two weeks is the maximum acceptable release cycle.
 With longer cycle, Customers will start feeling themselves detached from the product.